raul23/Darth-Vader-RPi/docs/change_default_settings.rst

      },

-In order to change the default keymap, you will need to change the value for ``key`` which is the name of the keyboard key associated with a given push button.
+In order to change the default keymap, you will need to change the value for ``key`` which refers to the name of the keyboard key associated with a given push button.

 The names of keyboard keys that you can use are those specified in the :simulapi:`SimulRPi's documentation <content-default-keymap-label>`, e.g.